phpdev-uk/configuration-management-ansible/workshop/notes.md

 The third line is the node on which the playbook will run.
 This can be set to an individual node, as is the case here, or a group.

-The final line tells Ansible to 'become' the `root` user when connecting to the node, as most of the tasks will require root privileges.
+The fourth and fifth lines tells Ansible to 'become' the `root` user when connecting to the node, as most of the tasks will require root privileges. `become_user` does not imply `become: yes`, so you need to include both.

 By default, Vagrant images include a `vagrant` user which has `sudo` access without needing a password.
 In production systems you can choose to connect as a user with low privileges and then become root, or you can connect directly as the root user.
 If a password is required for either SSH or sudo, Ansible will prompt you for this information when you run the playbook.

 To run a playbook, use the `ansible-playbook` command with the name of the playbook as an argument (this must be run in the same directory as